zilinjak/homelab-k8s/application_source/fe-blog/content/posts/networking-nginx-controllers.md

 This is important step for every cluster, since we 100% don't want to expose our internal traffic to the internet.

-### How
+### How it's done

-How is pretty simple, since now we know how does Nginx Ingress Controller works.
-Basically we just need to setup 2 difference Ingress Controllers.
-Since every controller is asocciated with:
+Since we understand how the Nginx Ingress Controller works, we can implement separation by:

+Deploying two separate Ingress Controllers

+Each controller has:
- - it's own Kubernetes Load Balancer service - has its own IP address
+- Its own Kubernetes LoadBalancer service (different IP)
- - it's own Ingress class - has its own Ingress class
+- Its own ingress class identifier

 This allows us to create Ingresses that will be related only to one controller.
 The only setup we need to do inside our network, is to point external traffic ONLY to the external Ingress Controller IP address.
 Once it's done, you can simple create ingresses with 2 different classes:
  - `nginx-internal` - for internal traffic